-Year 8 Design & Technology and Food Preparation & Nutrition
+Year 8 Design & Technology

 The subject of design and technology enables pupils to develop a wide range of skills.
-These skills include problem solving, creativity, independent learning, innovation, presentation, ICT and making skills.
+These skills include problem solving, creativity, independent learning, innovation, presentation, ICT and manufacturing skills.
 All these skills are an excellent preparation for the world of work and further study.

 The experiences, which the subject gives to students, are unique and allow the students to apply their knowledge qualities and skills in problem solving and evaluation.
 Students are encouraged to use Knowledge gained throughout the schools’ curriculum.

-Year 8 Curriculum
+Year 8 D&T Curriculum

 Curriculum areas covered during this year are:

-- Application of the Design Process to a polymer project
+- Application of the Design Process to a polymer project.

 Assessment procedures are: